A Biopsy Came With An Unexpected $2,170 'Cover Charge' For The Hospital

 What gives: When Snitchler scheduled the biopsy, no one told her that Henry Ford Health System would also charge her a $2,170 facility fee.

-Snitchler said the bill turned out to be far more than what she budgeted for.
-Her insurance plan from UnitedHealthcare had a high-deductible of $3,250, plus she would owe coinsurance.
+Snitchler said the bill turned out to be far more than what she had budgeted for.
+Her insurance plan from UnitedHealth had a high deductible of $3,250, plus she would owe coinsurance.
 All told, her bills for the care she received related to the biopsy left her on the hook for $3,357.52, with her insurance paying $974.

 "She shrugged it off," Snitchler's partner, Emi Aguilar, recalled.
 "But I could see that she was upset in her eyes."